chatterjee007-dev/Power_BI/Project_02_CAB_Fare_Analysis/README.md

 ---

 ## **Overview**
-This **CAB Fare Analysis Dashboard** is a meticulously designed Power BI project that showcases my expertise in data visualization, analytics, and actionable insights.
-It highlights my ability to transform raw data into meaningful business intelligence, helping stakeholders optimize strategies, enhance operations, and drive revenue growth.
+The CAB Fare Analysis Dashboard is an interactive Power BI visualization providing comprehensive insights into cab fare trends and patterns.
+Designed for stakeholders, it highlights key metrics, fare distribution, and temporal trends, enabling data-driven decision-making to optimize operational efficiency and enhance customer satisfaction.
+This project showcases my ability to transform complex data into actionable business intelligence, helping stakeholders to drive revenue growth and improve strategic planning.

-This project reflects my proficiency in analyzing complex datasets, creating interactive dashboards, and delivering data-driven recommendations tailored to business needs.

 ---